broadinstitute/depmap_omics/documentation/depmap_omics_blogpost.md

 This step will do a set of tasks:
 - clean some of the workspace for large useless files.
 - retrieve from the workspace interesting QC results.
-- copy realigned bam files to some bucket.
+- copy realigned BAM files to some bucket.
 - download the results.
 - remove all duplicate samples from our downloaded file (keeping only thee latest version of each samples).
 - saving the current pipeline configuration.